j1y4-j/SportSync/README.md

 - Rental duration and return tracking

-- Trust Score for Credibility of the user
+- Trust Score for credibility of the user

-- In-app Messenger
+- In-app messenger

 - In-app payments